 Colorado River is a principal and major river in the United States.
 In fact, the Colorado River is considered the pillar of the West, flowing around seven states in the country including Arizona, California, Colorado, Utah, New Mexico, Nevada, and Wyoming, with approximately 40 million people across these states depending on the river for drinking water and for wildlife.
 The high usage of this river (dam and diverted in so many places) has caused the volume of the water to keeps reducing.
 The water begins to flow from the Rocky Mountains of Colorado and drain into the Sea of Cortez in the Gulf of California, northwestern Mexico.

 - Miles: 1,243

 Taking us closer to the end of our discussion is the Colombia River, considered the largest river in the Pacific Northwest region of North America and also the fourth largest river by volume in the continent.
-The river source begins from the rocky mountains of the British Columbia, Canada and flows 1,243 miles to Washington and the state of Oregon before draining into the Pacific Ocean.
-Columbia River is a blessing to the Northwest region in the United States been used for numerous purposes such as Hydropower, flood control, irrigation, navigation and recreation.
+The river source begins from the rocky mountains of British Columbia, Canada, and flows 1,243 miles to Washington and the state of Oregon before draining into the Pacific Ocean.
+Columbia River is a blessing to the Northwest region in the United States been used for numerous purposes such as Hydropower, flood control, irrigation, navigation, and recreation.

 - #9.
 Red River of the South